flag0010/GOOGA/README.md

 `python run.stats.py some.output`

 This gives a plot of various run statistics so you can see how it progressed.
 It gives some sense of whether you need to tune things or if it was pretty successful.

+You'll also want to check out the last generation of the output file.
+This will contain the full likelihood of the best individual and the corresponding contig order.